Javonte Williams Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's 25th-ranked defense against the run, surrendering 134.4 yards per game.
+- In terms of defending against the run, the Raiders are 25th in the league, giving up 134.4 yards per game.

-- This season the Raiders have conceded seven rushing TDs.
-They are ranked 27th in the NFL in that category.
+- The Raiders have allowed seven rushing touchdowns, 27th in the NFL.

 Recent Performances

-- Last week against the Steelers, Williams racked up 61 yards on eight carries (averaging 7.6 yards per attempt).
+- In last week's matchup against the Steelers, Williams carried the ball eight times for 61 yards (7.6 yards per attempt).

 - Williams added three catches for 25 yards.